iamhhc/CPEN541_Project/README.md

 ### 2021/4/12
 User study
 Things to prepare: A topic, environment set up, light, camera, questionnaire
 will do some experiment today, successful or not, will introduce to others and collect some data.

+### 2021/4/13
+1. make a online survey, which is easier to gather the results.
+2. try to compile the python code into a package so people can download the package and use the design without downloading the python libs.
+3. already start to write the paper and the report.